 I think we're getting better.
-I sit on the Board of the Tristan Jepson Memorial Foundation (TJMF), and we've had some high-profile partners come out and share their stories about their own struggles - I think that's helped.
+I sit on the Board of Minds Count, and we've had some high-profile partners come out and share their stories about their own struggles - I think that's helped.
 I certainly think that it's a very important issue for the younger lawyers coming through the profession.
 It's brought up at a graduate interview level: they want to know what we're doing about this issue.